semgrep/semgrep-docs/docs/getting-started.md

       ```sh
       semgrep --version
       ```
-  3. Log in to Semgrep Cloud Platform and run a scan using recommended rules:
+  3. Log in to Semgrep Cloud Platform (SCP):
       ```sh
+      semgrep login
+      ```
+  4. A modal appears after logging in to SCP.
+Create an account, known as an **organization** in Semgrep Cloud Platform.
+Note that you can further set up organizations to integrate with GitHub accounts (both personal and org account types) or GitLab accounts.
+  5. After creating an account in the previous step, you can return to the CLI and run the following command.
+      ```sh
-      semgrep login && semgrep ci
+     semgrep ci
       ```

 </TabItem>

 <TabItem value='Linux'>